criteo/NinjaTurtlesMutation/README.md

 Tony Roussel

+David Musgrove - *Owner of the NinjaTurtles project*

-A list of the original NinjaTurtles project's owners and contributors can be found at http://ninjaturtles.codeplex.com/team/view
+A list of the original NinjaTurtles project's owners/contributors and contributors can be found in the [codeplex page](http://ninjaturtles.codeplex.com/team/view)

 ## Copyrights

 Copyright (C) 2016 Tony Roussel

 Copyright (C) 2012 David Musgrove